 On a recent early November morning in Colorado, I thrutched up Aspen Mountain like it was my first day on skins.
 Frozen manmade, cat compacted snow can be a cruel skinning partner but that was the best I could get as my skins slipped around on the early season crud.
 A few gingerly executed kick turns kept me from fully wishing that I had rescued my forgotten ski crampons from my mountaineering pack, and brought me back to spring missions when the extra traction spikes were essential.

-Ski crampons are one of those things you rarely need and are supremely bummed when you don’t have.
-Hopefully you will never need them for a casual resort training day, but here are some tips on, the what, the how, the when and the when not to use them.
+Depending on where you live, ski crampons are likely one of those things you rarely need and are supremely bummed when you don’t have.
+Hopefully you will never need them for a casual resort training day (except for Maritime zones), but here are some tips on, the what, the how, the when and the when not to use them.

 Like a boot crampon, a ski crampon gives you the extra edge in hard or icy conditions.
 They’re generally u-shaped metal pieces with teeth that attach to your binding and insert directly under your boot.
 Dynafit pioneered the slot behind the toe piece of the binding and like many other features of the tech binding, this has become standard as many other companies have followed suit.
 The binding attachment point is hinged so the crampon teeth can release from the snow when you lift your foot and bite into it when you step down.